Navigation: Alt + t go to top, Alt + c go to LifeChronicle, Alt + s go to LifeState, Alt + x go to LifeConsole

 Categories.
 Every item that goes into Chronicle has at least category.
 The top categories across all items in Chronicle are listed here along with the number of items for that category.
 In "Created works", the card highlights the subcategories of the category "Works" which are original works created by me.

 General.
 This card provides some general information not personal to me but I find useful.
 Starting at the top, the card includes the current heat index ("feels like") and pool temperature.
 Next is a very high-level summary section (sun/moon info, forecast, people location info, etc.) duplicated from the touchpads throughout the house.
 It will be faked to unauthorized people because it might show the current address of a person.
-The rest of the card has various conditions: current weather radar (updated every 15 mins), current sun and moon conditions, current weather conditions, current local traffic conditions and current stock market conditions (e.g., the VIX).
+The rest of the card has various conditions: current sun, moon, and planet conditions, current weather radar (updated every 15 mins), current weather conditions, current local traffic conditions and current stock market conditions (e.g., the VIX).

 Automation.
 This card is all about Liam home automation.
 The System section reports overall status and provides some operational numbers.
 Next is the device status of both homes, again, starting with site-specific operational numbers.
 The tables somewhat represent the actual layout of the homes.
 Note that devices that are off generally don't appear on the card.
 A Liam Node, by the way, is a small stand-alone computer (Raspberry Pi) with a specific function; e.g., steaming video.